Heligoland Passport • Government House 1881

 A handwritten Heligoland Passport issued at the Government House in 1881 is something outstanding for the passport history of the British Empire.
 In 1881 the population of the small German archipelago in the North Sea was only 2000 citizens.
 The islands were at one time Danish, then British and since 1890 German.
 But who was holding a passport back then?
 Surely only a fraction of the island population.
 And how many of these Heligoland passports survived the time?
 Not many as in 15+ years of collection and research I only saw three of these documents, including the one displayed here.
 I also know where the other two are located.
 One is with a Heligoland collector in Canada (issued 1873) and another with a passport collector in the USA (issued 1864).

 JOHN CAMPBELL administering the Government of Heligoland request and require in the name of her Majesty all there whom it may concern to offer JOHN RALFS GÄTKE a British subject native of Heligoland going to Guernsey to pass freely without hindrance and to afford him every assistance and protection of which he may stand in need.
 Handwritten Heligoland Passport

 Heligoland the 18th day of October 1881

-Only after the climax of his artistic work did he turn to ornithology in 1843.
-This has a long tradition on Helgoland.
+After the climax of his artistic work, he turned to ornithology in 1843.
+This has a long tradition in Helgoland.
 Also, ornithology he learned as an autodidact.
 Heinrich Gätke, the painter from Brandenburg, is generally regarded as the founder of bird research on Helgoland.
 He attracted the attention of European ornithologists to this island and its unique significance for the study of bird migration.
+Handwritten Heligoland Passport

 Gätke received several high-ranking national and international honors.
 He enjoyed an excellent reputation as an ornithologist until his death on 1 January 1897.
 His work, his scientific heritage, and his international reputation were the trigger for the foundation of the ornithological station Helgoland in 1910.